Financial-Times/o-layout/README.md

 The markup below ↓ will generate the ascii grid above ↑.
 The `sidebar` and `main` content areas accept any element, and will automatically style typography, headings, asides, paragraphs, lists and links.

+The `main` content section is a grid, and CSS Grid Layout only affects its _immediate_ children. `o-layout` automatically constrains these children to the first column of the `main` section, but if you want an element to span the full width of the main content area, you can apply the `o-layout__main--full-span` class to that element to achieve that effect:

 ```html
 <div class="o-layout">
 	<header class="o-layout__header">